 Do you have any further questions?

 I hope this article has given you some new ideas how you can realize your goal of becoming a project manager.
-If you have further questions, submit them in the comments and I’ll get back to you!
+If you have further questions, fill out this form and I’ll get back to you!